nadeemnazeer/word-frequency-scrapper/README.md

     rows = fs.get_freq_words(ngrams,top, max_level)

 ## TODO(s):
-- Not tested on AJAX/ASP Pages
+> - Not tested on AJAX/ASP Pages
-- OCR for content that is put as images on the website
+> - OCR for content that is put as images on the website
-- Stopwords
+> - Stopwords
-- TFIDF - to get the actual sense of what is mentioned as important on page
+> - TFIDF - to get the actual sense of what is mentioned as important on page
--   There can be other terms of same weight as that of last one - but we are showing only 10
+> -   There can be other terms of same weight as that of last one - but we are showing only 10
-- F1 Scoring to get the sense of how is our extraction doing.
+> - F1 Scoring to get the sense of how is our extraction doing.
+> - Multiprocessing